BOM-98/investIQ-project-3/README.md

 To run this application locally you need to install pandas.
 Pandas was installed by running pip3 install pandas in the terminal and inserting import pandas as pd in the run.py file.
-Pandas Datareader was installed by running pip3 install pandas-datareader in the terminal and inserting import pandas_datareader.data as web in the run.py file.
+Pandas Datareader was installed by running pip3 install pandas-datareader in the terminal and inserting import pandas_datareader.data as web in the run.py file. yfinance was installed by running pip3 install yfinance in the terminal and inserting import yfinance as yf in the run.py file.
+Check yfinance dependencies.

 ## Constraints

+The deployment terminal is set to 80 columns by 24 rows.
+That means that each line of text needs to be 80 characters or less otherwise it will be wrapped onto a second line.

+## Bugs

+The scraping of all financial information from the companies took a very long time.
+Getting all of the ticker information from each company took about 5mins to collect - which is prohibitivly long for a program a user intends to use.
+To solve this, I attempted to store all of the infromation in a Google sheet, and then have the program collect the informaiton periodically from that sheet.
+This way multiple network requests were made to yfinance in the background, while one network request was made to the google sheets.
+This saved a lot of processing time.

+Using the yfinance api caused some problems as there was a lot of nan or missing values in the fundamentals I was looking for.
+This serious impeded my analysis.

 The deployment terminal is set to 80 columns by 24 rows.
 That means that each line of text needs to be 80 characters or less otherwise it will be wrapped onto a second line.